 While you may be well-equipped to convey important disability-related information, it is now your college student’s first chance to convey that information all by him or herself.
 It is important for them to, independently, learn more about Marymount, the campus and resources available to them, and to become familiar with communicating and interacting with campus staff members.
-We will speak directly to your college student, and welcome you to join our conversation if they
+We will speak directly to your college student, and welcome you to join our conversation if they invite you!

 Tips for parents:

 - Let your college student realize that they are the authority on their own disability.